Strike King pro Mark Rose shares his tips for fishing in Zone 4 during January.

 Rose does have one tip that he assures makes all the difference – “Try to plan your fishing trips in the warmest part of the day… The fish will likely be more active,” concludes Rose.

-If the water is clear, Rose prefers the Pro Blue.
-In stained water, he switches to the Chrome if it’s sunny, and the Sexy Shad if it’s cloudy.
-For muddy water, Rose will favor a Chartreuse Sexy Shad.
+If the water is clear, Rose prefers Pro Blue.
+In stained water, he switches to Chrome if it’s sunny, and Sexy Shad if it’s cloudy.
+For muddy water, Rose will favor Chartreuse Sexy Shad.

 Diving up to 11-feet, the KVD J300 Deep has increased castability, 3D eyes, and premium black nickel hooks for lethal action.
 This bait excels in Zone 4, but anglers from coast to coast keep the J300 Deep on the boat deck this time of year.

-He opts for the Ghost Shad in clear water, and switches to a Pearl Flash if the water is stained.
+He opts for Ghost Shad in clear water, and switches to Pearl Flash if the water is stained or muddy.

-If the water is clear, he will throw a Chrome, while more stained water calls for a White Chrome.
-For muddy fishing conditions, Rose will pick up a Pearl.
+If the water is clear, he will throw Chrome, while more stained water calls for White Chrome.
+For muddy fishing conditions, Rose will pick up Pearl.

 Designed by the “ledge” expert, Mark Rose, the Lil Ledge Spoon emits a realistic fluttering action and has a built-in swivel to alleviate line twist.